March 12, 2026 (3mo ago)

 Written by Temps Team

-This guide walks through the core concepts of multi-node orchestration, shows a DIY approach with SSH and Docker, covers Docker Swarm's middle ground, and demonstrates how purpose-built tools handle the hard parts for you.
+This guide walks through the five things a multi-node Docker cluster actually needs, shows where DIY SSH breaks down, compares Docker Swarm and k3s as popular middle-ground options, and demonstrates how purpose-built tools handle the hard parts automatically.

-TL;DR: You don't need Kubernetes to run containers across multiple servers.
-A multi-node Docker cluster needs five things: container scheduling, health checks, networking, load balancing, and rolling updates.
-For 2-10 nodes, tools like Temps let you add workers with a single command (
+TL;DR: A multi-node Docker cluster needs five things: container scheduling, health checks, networking, load balancing, and rolling updates.
+For 2–10 nodes, tools like Temps reduce this to two commands —

-temps join) while handling scheduling and failover automatically.
-40% of Kubernetes users report it's too complex for their workloads.
+temps serveon the control plane,temps joinon each worker — while handling WireGuard-encrypted inter-node networking, automatic failover, and built-in observability.
+40% of Kubernetes users report it is too complex for their workloads.

 According to the CNCF Annual Survey, 40% of Kubernetes adopters cite complexity as their top challenge.
-That complexity makes sense when you're orchestrating hundreds of pods across dozens of nodes.
-It doesn't make sense for a SaaS startup running three servers.
+That complexity makes sense when you are orchestrating hundreds of pods across dozens of nodes.
+It does not make sense for a SaaS startup running three servers.

 | Metric | Lightweight Cluster | Kubernetes Territory |